ReganRyanNZ/songbase/README.md

 - Link them to their other language links (make a method to link 1 song to all of another song's language links)

 ### Cache globe reference toggle

+### Book index toggle overlapping search

+- Small screens like iphone SE
+- When in a book, the toggler between alphabet and index overlaps the search.
+- Could be solved by a media query for screen length, then reducing sizae or maybe shifting search to be left aligned.
+- Only needs to be when inside a book, when that toggle isn't there, it's nice to have the big search bar.